vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/jdbc-template.md

 This will suppress auto configuration of your datasource via `VCAP_SERVICES` during the next push and staging of your application.

-You will also need to configure your datasource or datasourses by parsing `VCAP_SERVICES` for the associated service binding credentials, or you can also use the
+You will also need to configure your datasource or datasources by parsing `VCAP_SERVICES` for the associated service binding credentials, or you can also use the
 [VCAP processor provided by Spring Boot](https://github.com/spring-projects/spring-boot/blob/v1.3.3.RELEASE/spring-boot/src/main/java/org/springframework/boot/cloud/CloudFoundryVcapEnvironmentPostProcessor.java).